-- 3.1 To qualify as a recognised exchange under the CRR, an exchange must be a MIFID regulated market. - 3.2 Prior to the end of 2013, the PRA will set out the approach to be taken prior to the adoption of the ESMA implementing technical standard specifying the list of recognised exchanges.
+- 3.1 To qualify as a recognised exchange under the CRR, an exchange must be a Markets in Financial Instruments Directive II (MIFID II) regulated market. - 3.2 Prior to the end of 2013, the PRA will set out the approach to be taken prior to the adoption of the ESMA implementing technical standard specifying the list of recognised exchanges.